Church of the Firstborn (LeBaron family): Attacks by Juárez or Sonoran narcoterrorists

 A dispute over water between the LeBaron "family" and neighboring people belonging to El Barzon broke out in violence when members of the family shot at a group of 500 people who wanted to destroy illegal wells on the ranch.
 In May 2018 El Barzon accused the LeBaron family and other large agribusinesses of violating a 1957 agreement by drilling 395 illegal wells in Namiquipa, Riva Palacio, Buenaventura, and Ahumada municipalities.
 They are also accused of using false documents to back their claims.
 Heraclio Rodríguez of El Barzon says the LeBaron family are protected by 40 state and federal police.

-Three woman and six children from La Mora, Sonora, all "independent Mormons" with intermarriage ties to the become-amorphous Church of the Firstborn and who hold dual US-Mexican citizenship, were victims of a massacre, shot and burned alive in three vehicles on a road in Sonora on November 4, 2019.
+Three women and six children from La Mora, Sonora, all "independent Mormons" with intermarriage ties to the Church of the Firstborn and who hold dual US-Mexican citizenship, were victims of a massacre, shot and burned alive in three vehicles on a road in Sonora on November 4, 2019.
 Authorities speculated that the group, which was driving from Bavispe, Sonora, to a wedding in LeBaron, was mistakenly ambushed by one of the rival drug cartels that are fighting for territory in the area.
 In addition to the nine people who were killed, six children were injured, one was unharmed, and one was missing.
 United States President Donald Trump offered to send troops to Mexico to "wage war" on drug cartels, an offer that was quickly rejected by Mexican President Andrés Manuel López Obrador, who thanked foreign nations for their offers of aid while also saying "War is irrational.
 We are for peace."
 Five children injured in the attack were sent to a hospital in the United States.

 Memoirs

-In 2006, Susan Ray Schmidt, sixth wife of Verlan LeBaron, published His Favorite Wife (updated in 2009), in 2007 Irene Spencer, wife of Verlan LeBaron, published Shattered Dreams and in 2009, Cult Insanity, – rebutted in 2011 by Thomas J. Liddiard in Shedding Light: Some Observations of a Book Entitled 'Cult Insanity' – and in 2016 Ruth Wariner, daughter of Joel LeBaron, published The Sound of Gravel about experience in the religious group.
+In 2006, Susan Ray Schmidt, sixth wife of Verlan LeBaron, published His Favorite Wife, revised in 2009.
+In 2007, Irene Spencer, wife of Verlan LeBaron, published Shattered Dreams, and Cult Insanity in 2009.
+A rebuttal by Thomas J. Liddiard, Shedding Light: Some Observations of a Book Entitled 'Cult Insanity', was published in 2009.
+In 2016, Ruth Wariner, daughter of Joel LeBaron, published The Sound of Gravel about her experience in the group.